MGXlab/Viromics2024/index.md

 - annotation of contigs
 - presentation of the scientific project

+> If you do not have a solid background in linux/bash or programming you can follow the self-study material indicated in this link before the start of the module: [Self-study material](https://github.com/waltercostamb/course_viral-microbiology_2023/blob/main/study_material.md)
+{%:prereq %}
 <!-- this is an html comment -->

 {% comment %} This is a comment in Liquid {% endcomment %}